Gymnetron antirrhini (Paykull)

 1) during the winter it spends its time as an adult in leaf litter or in toadflax (yellow mainly, or Dalmatian) seed capsules.

-3) Eggs are layed in within toadflax flowers, within ovary wall.
+3) Eggs are laid within toadflax flowers, inside the ovary wall.

 4) Larval stage lasts from 3 to 5 weeks in the seed capsules.
 Larvae feed on "inactivated," abnormal seeds.

-5) The mature larvae construct oval cells w/in seed capsules where pupation occurs.
+5) The mature larvae construct oval cells within seed capsules where pupation occurs.

-7) Adults are about 2.5 mm long; the gray weevils feed on young shoots and flowers of toadflax in May- June.
+7) Adults are about 2.5 mm long; the gray weevils feed on young shoots and flowers of toadflax in late summer and early fall.
 (1, 2) (3, 4)

 Damage to Host stage- Larval seed feeding and somewhat adult feeding on young shoots and flowers.